 It is the Atlantic puffin we see on some of our Arctic voyages.

 The Atlantic puffin is commonly called a “sea parrot” because of its bill, which has deep colorful grooves of red, yellow, and blue.
 During breeding, the bird’s plumage crown, neck, and upperparts are black, while the belly and sides are white.

 Meanwhile, the sides of their heads are grey-white and their legs are orange-red.
 During the winter months, their heads are a darkish grey, while their legs are yellowish.
 Their bills are paler and smaller, because several layers fall off over the colder months.

-Puffing around Svalbard
+Puffins around Svalbard

 The Atlantic puffins sometimes seen on Svalbard cruises are slightly larger than birds of the same species in the sub-Arctic (Iceland, the Faroe Islands, Scotland, and Jan Mayen Island).
 In Svalbard, puffins breed in about 50 colonies dotted along the west coast of Spitsbergen.